 Made with a mixture of butternut squash, apples, cranberries and a delicious maple cinnamon glaze, this casserole recipe is the perfect combination of sweet and tart.

-My favourite thing about this squash bake is that it’s a cinch to make and can be made ahead of time, so it’s the perfect side dish to prepare during the busy holiday season.
+My favorite thing about this butternut squash apple bake is that it’s a cinch to make and can be made ahead of time, so it’s an excellent side dish to prepare during the busy holiday season.
+You’ll want to make extras of this one because it definitely won’t last long!

 - Can be prepared in advance